 Source: MTrading Trading Simulator MT4, Custom Strategy

-After choosing the best Forex simulator software, you should determine what goals you want to reach before moving on to a live account.
+After choosing the best simulator software, you should determine what goals you want to reach before moving on to a live account.
 Whatever you do, remember not to overtrade paper.

 Many traders are having a hard time figuring out when to transition from using a demo account to a live account.